Instructor: Rhay Christou

 So come on and let’s get our conflict on.

-The two things Rhay Christou loves most in the world are teaching and creative writing.
-With her MFA in writing from Vermont College, she has had the great fortune to combine the two.
-Since graduating she has taught everything from creative writing to academic writing at the university level as well as writing workshops on the lovely island of Cyprus, in Greece and in the USA.
+About Rhay Christou: Two of the things I love are teaching and creative writing.
+With my MFA in writing from Vermont College, I have had the great fortune to combine them.
+I’ve taught everything from creative writing to academic writing at the university level as well as writing workshops in the USA and on the lovely island of Cyprus where I live.